 If you’re currently employed, you could also plan your work tasks in advance so that you feel more prepared heading into the week.

 Try to stick to your routine as much as possible, but allow yourself some breathing space too.
 If you feel exhausted come Wednesday and want to take an afternoon nap, let yourself.
-Or, if you’re not feeling up to that 5K run that you committed to, try just going for a walk or running a short distance instead with a view to run further next time.
+Or, if you’re not feeling up to the 5K run that you committed to, try just going for a walk or running a shorter distance instead.

 We’re humans, not robots, so although routine can be a motivational tool, it’s important not to punish yourself if you don’t stick to your schedule religiously.
 This can eventually become just as demotivating as having no routine at all.
 Small steps can offer big rewards, so only take on what you think you can realistically manage!